Beloved of Christ...

 For the sake of God's glory manifest in the unity of our missional-partnership, I beg your indulgence as I speak from my heart...

-For over a decade, I've been prayerwalking our nation as a
+For more than 16 years, I've been prayerwalking our nation as a

 With Governor Mike Huckabee on our first prayerwalk, 2001